HarinandanAM/C-Cube-Recruitment-23/Task - 2: Secret of Ravan/README.md

 ```
 pip install pyzipper
 ```
--Downloaded the given python file `Task - 02.py` and from the file we can see the known password with missing charecters to be found using bruteforce , for extracting the contents of the zip file.
+- Downloaded the given python file `Task - 02.py` and from the file we can see the known password with missing charecters to be found using bruteforce , for extracting the contents of the zip file.
 ```
 n_^{*}`W{*}5
 ```